ThorisoM-hub/enterprise-network-security-architecture/README.md

 - **Access Control Lists (ACLs) Traffic Policy Enforcement:** Employs Extended ACLs on layer 3 ingress processing points to drop malicious or unapproved connection parameters based on explicitly defined corporate rules.

 - **DHCP Scopes Configuration Automations:** Streamlines organizational architecture expansion and reduces user misconfigurations by writing adaptive multi-pool lease structures mapping internal DNS pathways to central identity servers.

+- **Enforcement of Least Privilege**: Restricts inter-departmental traffic flows to the absolute minimum network paths required for core business operations, applying an explicit "deny-by-default" security posture to block unauthorized cross-VLAN communication and eliminate unnecessary lateral attack surfaces.

+   *Example*: An accountant in the Finance department needs access to the Finance Server to run payroll, but they have zero operational need to connect to devices in the HR or IT networks.
+Conversely, while an IT administrator needs full administrative access to all networks, an HR user should be restricted entirely from reaching the IT management subnet.
+A least-privilege Extended ACL blocks these unnecessary cross-departmental connections, instantly trapping any potential threat within its starting boundary.

 - **Role-Based Access Control (RBAC) Architecture:** Access parameters map entirely to business assignments (Finance, HR, IT, Guest), displaying a firm grasp of Identity Access Management alignment.
 - **OSI Model Mapping & Layered Traffic Flow:** Integrates end-to-end data encapsulation and decapsulation across the 7-tier model during enterprise transit—managing Layer 2 MAC addresses and 802.1Q trunking, Layer 3 IP subinterface routing and Extended ACL filtering, Layer 4 TCP connection state tracking for stateful firewalls, and Layer 7 deep packet inspection alongside DHCP D.O.R.A. handshakes.